VMarisevs/Theory-of-Algorithms-Project-2016/ReadMe.md

 |    5   | (9!)/((5!)*(9-5)!) = 362880 / 2880  = 126 |          91 |
 | Total  |                                       256 |         191 |

 In this particular case we poll the map 191 time.
 This combination generation with current algorithm can't be avoided.
 We sorted the string 191 time, to improve the speed we could change hashkey function to another.
-It will be described in ** section.
+It will be described in *Game Solver v2* section.

 #### Worse case scenario
-As we already seen how this algorithm works in the average scenario, we can assume that there is no such word with generated letters.
-And in this case we will loop until length = 0.
+As we already seen how this algorithm works in the average scenario, we can assume that there is no such word with generated letters and all letters are unique.
+In this case we will loop until length = 0 without any result.

 | Length |           Worse case scenario          |     |
 |:------:|:--------------------------------------:|-----|